OfficeDev/Office-Add-in-samples/README.md

 # Office Add-ins code samples

-Office Add-ins code samples are provided in this repo to help you learn, study, and built great Office Add-ins!
+Office Add-ins code samples are provided in this repo to help you learn, study, and build great Office Add-ins!

 ## Getting started